Alstom says will aim for best practices after record bribery settlement

-PARIS Alstom said on Monday it would strive for the best compliance procedures and had stopped hiring external sales consultants after it agreed to pay $772 million (494.23 million pounds) to settle global bribery charges with the U.S. Justice Department.
+PARIS Alstom said on Monday it would strive for the best compliance procedures and had stopped hiring external sales consultants after it agreed to pay $772 million to settle global bribery charges with the U.S. Justice Department.

 It was announced earlier on Monday that Alstom's U.S. power generation and transmission grid units have each entered into deferred prosecution agreements with the DOJ and admitted to conspiring to violate bribery laws.